lsst-dm/dmtn-093/index.rst

    **This technote is not yet published.**

-   We describe the design of the LSST Alert Distribution System, which provides rapid dissemination of alerts as well as simple filtering.

 Abstract
 =========

+We describe the design and implementation of the LSST Alert Distribution System, which provides rapid dissemination of alerts as well as simple filtering.

 Alert Serialization